Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 weight: 300
 ---

 Altinn offers two different ways an application can use code lists - static and dynamic.
 Both is primarily exposed through the options api from application, and are available at `{org}/{app}/api/options/{optionsId}`.
 Checkbox, Dropdown, and RadioButton components will automatically be able to fetch such lists if you connect the component to the option id in question.
-Not all dynamic codelist have to be fetched from the options api - we can also have codelists based on the values from a repeating structure in the datamodel.
+Not all dynamic code list have to be fetched from the options api - we can also have code lists based on the values from a repeating structure in the datamodel.

 ## Connect the component to options (code list)

-This is done by adding the optionId you would like to refer to either through the component UI in Designer or direcytly in `FormLayout.json` as shown below:
+This is done by adding the optionId you would like to refer to either through the component UI in Designer or directly in `FormLayout.json` as shown below:

 ```json
 {